doubletwist13/devops-challenge/text-explanation.md

 ------

 I've left in place issues for **some** (though certainly not all) of the issues and shortcomings I'm aware of.
+There's a lot more polish that I would absolutely complete before I'd call it ready for production but I'm hoping that level of polish isn't necessary to give you an idea of my abilities and where I still have things to learn.

 Challenge Requirements